National Institute of Environmental Health Sciences: History

 In 1966, U.S. Surgeon General William H. Stewart helped to create a Division of Environmental Health Sciences within the NIH.
 Three years later, the division became its own institute, the National Institute of Environmental Health Sciences.
 Past directors include Paul Kotin, David Rall, Kenneth Olden, David A. Schwartz, and Linda Birnbaum.

 Directors

+he following persons served as NIEHS director:

 Organization

-The NIEHS is one of 27 institutes and centers of the National Institutes of Health (NIH), which is a component of the Department of Health and Human Services (DHHS).
+The NIEHS is one of 27 institutes and centers of the National Institutes of Health (NIH), which is a component of the Department of Health and Human Services (HHS).
 NIEHS is located on 375 acre in Research Triangle Park (RTP), North Carolina.
 Its current director is Dr. Richard Woychik, who is also concurrently the director of the National Toxicology Program.
 The deputy director is Dr. Trevor Archer.
 The director of the NIEHS reports to the director of the NIH, of which the NIEHS is a member agency.
-Currently, Dr. Lawrence A. Tabak is the acting director of the NIH; he in turn reports to the secretary of the HHS, Xavier Becerra.